epinio/epinio/docs/user/references/cli/epinio_install-cert-manager.md

 ---
-title: "epinio install-ingress"
+title: "epinio install-cert-manager"
-linkTitle: "epinio install-ingress"
+linkTitle: "epinio install-cert-manager"
 weight: 1
 ---
-## epinio install-ingress
+## epinio install-cert-manager

-install Epinio's Ingress in your configured kubernetes cluster
+install Epinio's cert-manager in your configured kubernetes cluster

 ### Synopsis

-install Epinio Ingress controller in your configured kubernetes cluster
+install Epinio cert-manager controller in your configured kubernetes cluster

 ```
-epinio install-ingress [flags]
+epinio install-cert-manager [flags]
 ```

 ### Options

 ```
+      --email-address string   The email address you are planning to use for getting notifications about your certificates (default "epinio@suse.com")
-  -h, --help           help for install-ingress
+  -h, --help                   help for install-cert-manager
   -i, --interactive            Whether to ask the user or not (default not)
-      --skip-linkerd   Assert to epinio that Linkerd is already installed.
 ```

 ### Options inherited from parent commands